 Inspect the amount directed to the DB node to balance CPU.

-Identify the number of bytes returned by smart scan, as these values can be subtracted in IO for the percentage of cell single block physical reads once it migrates off of Exadata.
+Identify the number of bytes returned by smart scan, as these values can be subtracted in IO for the percentage of cell single block physical reads once it migrates off Exadata.

 Note the number of logical reads from cache, determine of flash cache will be required in a cloud IaaS solution for the workload.